Mary A. White Annual Education Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for the Mary A. White Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Mary A. White Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-Please contact Instructional Services Director Mary Jane Evink at 616.850.5075 if you need assistance.
+If you have any questions about the AER, please contact Instructional Services Director Mary Jane Evink at 616.850.5075 for assistance.

 Math has been an area of focus this year with math interventions and enrichments taking place at all grade levels.
 We regularly analyze data and have incorporated assessments to support more intentional planning for success.